imperiosaur/apocute/pages/aboutjen.md

 ### Pathfinder Adventure Card Game

+- **[PACG Open 2019](https://paizo.com/products/btq01zua?Pathfinder-Adventure-Card-Society-2019-Open-All-for-Immortality)** - I pitched this idea, then wrote the deck set-up.
-- **PACG Open** - No link currently, but I wrote the initial draft of the ACG Open for GenCon 2018.
+- **[PACG Open 2018](https://paizo.com/products/btq027v5?2018-PACS-Open-Ruins-of-Bonekeep)** - I wrote the initial draft of the ACG Open for GenCon 2018.
 - **[Paizo Unchained](https://paizo.com/threads/rzs2v14p?A-World-of-Despair#1)** - Written for April Fools 2018, this is an ACG Adventure where you square off against various members of the Lone Shark staff.
 There may be a puzzle in it!
 - **[ACG #5-4: Rise from the Wreckage](https://paizo.com/products/btq01wru?Pathfinder-Society-Adventure-Card-Guild-54-Rise-From-the-Wreckage)** - I wrote the story for this adventure and outlined the general mechanics which Keith implemented.
 This includes a scenario where all the locations are ships!
 - **[ACG #4-5: The Pactmaster's Bargain](https://paizo.com/products/btpya05i?Pathfinder-Society-Adventure-Card-Guild-45-The-Pactmasters-Bargain)** - I wrote the story for this adventure and outlined the general mechanics which Keith implemented.
 This includes a scenario where you're activating an ancient structure to get into a pyramid!